barumau/PanGlobish/english/100_baze_regule.md

 # The 10 Rules of Dunish

-Dunish is so simple that its basic grammar can be described in only ten rules, all of which can fit on a sheet of notepaper.
+Dunish is so simple that its basic grammar can be described in only ten rules, all of which can fit on a sheet of paper.
 There are no exceptions.

 1. **World Words:**